Arab League: History

 Following adoption of the Alexandria Protocol in 1944, the Arab League was founded on 22 March 1945.
 The official headquarters of the League was the Boustan Palace in Cairo.
 It aimed to be a regional organisation of Arab states with a focus to developing the economy, resolving disputes and coordinating political aims.
 Other countries later joined the league.
 Each country was given one vote in the council.
-The first major action was the joint intervention, allegedly on behalf of the majority Arab population being uprooted as the state of Israel emerged in 1948 (and in response to popular protest in the Arab world), but a major participant in this intervention, Transjordan, had agreed with the Israelis to divide up the Arab Palestinian state proposed by the United Nations General Assembly, and Egypt intervened primarily to prevent its rival in Amman from accomplishing its objective.
+The first major action was joint intervention to keep Palestine from being divided into two states in keeping with the decision of the United Nations General Assembly.
+When Transjordan agreed to this proposal, Egypt intervened to prevent this from happening.
 It was followed by the creation of a mutual defence treaty two years later.
 A common market was established in 1965.

-The Arab League has achieved relatively low levels of cooperation throughout its history.
+The Arab League has not achieved much cooperation throughout its history.
 According to Michael Barnett and Etel Solingen, the design of the Arab League reflects Arab leaders' individual concerns for regime survival: "the politics of Arab nationalism and a shared identity led Arab states to embrace the rhetoric of Arab unity in order to legitimize their regimes, and to fear Arab unity in practice because it would impose greater restrictions on their sovereignty."
 The Arab League was "specifically designed to fail at producing the kind of greater collaboration and integration that might have weakened political leaders at home."